SioKCronin/website/content/ai_notes/books/thinking_in_sysystems.md

 of meaning the way we layer acids in a delicious meal (with aged vinegars splashing into lemon juice and pickles).

+"Out of simple rules of self-organization can grow enormous, diversifying crystals of technology, physical structures, organizations, and cultures".

+#### Hierarchy

+"Complex systems can evolve from simple systems only if there are stable intermediate forms".

+Hierarchies "reduce the amount of information that any part of the system has to keep track of".
+I have felt this in my role as an engineer, where my exploration of business value emerges in conversation with product owners, but does not require me to extend the context I hold out past them (to our customers directly, for instance).
+Although part of me thinks that would be fun, another part of me (the part that usually wins out) knows that I just need to know enough to do my job successfully, and cultivate trust with others in my system that they have the knowledge and diversity of perspectives necessary to do their work successfully.
+In fact, that is typically how I see work communities that are shy of creating such hierarchical separations - members of the team fear or doubt others will arrive at the best solutions.